2025 Fair dates: August 7 - 10, 2025

 • Wear comfortable shoes!

 • Right before going into the Fair….take a picture of your children!
-That way if you get separated from them, you will have a recent description of your kids and can remember EXACTLY what they are wearing.
+If you get separated from them, you will have a recent description of your kids and can remember EXACTLY what they are wearing.

 Emergencies: